 Women Are Key Decision-Makers

 Today, women make significant financial contributions to households — and many are the head of their own household.
 In fact, single and married women make up nearly half the workforce.
 These professionals are closing the gender pay gap and climbing the corporate ladder thanks, in part, to higher levels of education.
-Millions of women are now the breadwinners for their families.

-At the same time, it's true that women still do face financial challenges.
+It's true that women still do face financial challenges.
 In 2020, the COVID-19 pandemic showed that working women were especially hit hard, which can have potential long-term impacts on savings and retirement.

 What some of these ups and downs illustrate is just how important it is to have a focus on finances.
 Even if you aren't the primary breadwinner, chances are you're still taking an active role in making critical financial decisions that impact your household.
 Having a plan can help to ensure you're able to weather the financial storms that might come your way over your lifetime.